produnis/quarto-timer/README.md

 ### Lua filter

-However, this extension adds a lua-filter, that can be activated in YAML with
+This extension also provides a lua-filter that can be activated in YAML with:

 ```
 ---